anHALytics/anHALytics-documentation/Install.md

 ### 2. Annotation

-Once the working TEI collection is set, we could start as a first step to extract named entities and compute keyterms from the downloaded documents, that's the purpose of the anhalytics-annotate sub-project :
+Once the working TEI collection is set, we can start to enrich the documents with our text mining components: extraction of named entities and computation of keyterms (aka free keyphrase extraction), key concepts (Wikipedia articles) and key categories (Wikipedia catgories) from the downloaded documents.
+This is the purpose of the anhalytics-annotate sub-project:

     > cd anhalytics-annotate